 For sure, and that’s a great title too.
 A title can be very tricky and difficult to come up with.
-Sometimes it’s easier to write a script than finding an appropriate title for a film.
-For this film I preferred a simple title, very short, and not restricted to a particular film genre: “Le jeu” could even easily refer to a comedy, while you wouldn’t expect a film with references to “Basic Instinct” or Alfred Hitchcock.
-And that’s what I think the film is, it’s a little bit of comedy and suspense.
-And in the film, many questions are asked, and there is only one answer for each spectator, and that answer may be quite different from his neighbor’s.
-That makes it very interesting for any filmmaker, because people start to talk spontaneously about the film after they have seen it.
+Sometimes it’s easier to write a script than to find an appropriate title for a film.
+For this film, I preferred a simple title, very short, and not restricted to a particular film genre: “Le jeu,” could even easily refer to a comedy, while you wouldn’t expect a film with references to “Basic Instinct” or Alfred Hitchcock.
+And that’s what I think the film is; it’s a little bit of comedy and suspense.
+In the film, many questions are asked, and there is only one answer for each spectator, and that answer may be quite different from his neighbor’s.
+That makes it very interesting for any filmmaker because people start to talk spontaneously about the film after they have seen it.

 “Le jeu” is a remake of “Perfetti sconosciuti.”
 How did you first approach the screenplay?